Summer is SOOO close! And my daughters and I have already been curating our book stacks for the breezier months ahead.

 What have you goofed up lately?
 Do tell!
 It’ll make me feel better :)

-Hello friends, Here we are in the last month of the year!
+Here we are in the last month of the year!
 I’m trying to be as simple as I can which still isn’t all that simple, but I’m trying :) My girls are 13 and 9 and I am very aware that my littlest won’t be a “kid” much longer, but for now…

-(This comic was inspired by a moment with my 9-year-old.
-She even asked for a new Barbie Dream House this year!)
 We visited my husband’s family in Colorado for Thanksgiving and exchanged Christmas gifts while we were there.
 My sister-in-law gave me a book called, “Unwrapping the Names of Jesus”.
 It’s an Advent devotional that is moving me to linger in the awe and wonder of Jesus in a way I haven’t in a long while.
 It’s very simple, and that’s just what my heart needs right now.

 Also while visiting, this happened (between my 9-year-old and her grandma) but my daughter says that what reeeeally happened was that her grandma didn’t hear correctly.
 At any rate, it’s funnier this way! …